-Peter Adkins, the Legal Adviser to the Alliance of British Clubs is a Solicitor who specialises in advising Clubs on Club Law generally.
+Peter Adkins, Legal Adviser to the Alliance of British Clubs, is a Solicitor who specialises in advising Clubs on Licensing matters.
 He is also a Legal 500 recognised expert in Licensing Law.

-I am writing this article with a heavy heart as, after many years of assisting the Alliance members and running the legal helpline this will be my last contribution to the Journal.
-I have acted for the Alliance members for many years, and the ABC has followed me on at least 2 occasions when I have moved legal firms.
-Recently though, with my own retirement pending, the practice of Emms Gilmore Liberson has been taken over by Knights plc and seems to be an appropriate time for me to stop running the legal helpline.
+I am writing this article with a heavy heart as, after many years of assisting the Alliance members and running the legal helpline this will be my last contribution to the ABC Bulletin.
+I have acted for the Alliance members for many years, and the ABC has followed me on at least two occasions when I have moved legal firms.
+Recently though, with my own retirement pending, the practice of Emms Gilmore Liberson has been taken over by Knights plc and seems to be an appropriate time for me to stop running the free legal helpline.

 Knights is a legal service business with 9 offices and over 750 staff spread throughout the country and as such gives more geographic coverage for members and I would still encourage members to contact us if there are problems we can help with.
-I am happy to be the main point of contact.
-I am always happy to chat through problems with Clubs and to assist on licensing issues but my ability to provide this help for free is now sadly limited.
+I am happy to be the main point of contact and always happy to chat through problems with Clubs and to assist on licensing issues but my ability to provide this help for free is now sadly limited.

 The Alliance is an excellent grouping providing support and assistance to member clubs throughout the country and I wish it every success in the future.
 The Committee of the ABC works tirelessly for the membership and is a deep reservoir of knowledge which Clubs should not ignore.